gersonvj/My-Recipe/README.md

 ### **User Goals**

 * This web application has to work well on all kind of devices like mobile phones, tables and desktops.
-* I want to have a clear dashboard where I can see all the different recipes I have created.
-* I want to have a profile for me where I can create, update and delete recipes.
+* I want to have a profile for me where I can see all the different recipes I have created and create, update and delete recipes.
 * I want to see the recipes even if I don't have registered.
-* I want to be able to write a review about an recipe.
 * The web application has to be user friendly.
-* Visually appealing web application.

 ### **User Stories**

 * As a user, I would like to be able to register for the web application so I can have my personal environment.
-* As a user, I want to login after I created an account and see my previous inserted information.
-* As a user, I want a home dashboard page that shows the latest recipes added.
+* As a user, I want a profile dashboard page that shows the latest recipes added.
 * As a user, I want to see the recipes without log in.
 * As a user, I want to be able to search recipes.
 * As a user, I want the web application to be easy to use.